Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-As shown in Table~\ref{tab06}, C-PO-7 performs worse in MAE and RMSE.
-This is because C-PO evaluates the prediction quality by actual operation cost $c^{act}$ instead of traditional statistical metrics.
-Nevertheless, it is interesting to observe that C-PO-7 outperforms O-PO in MAPE.
-This is because C-PO-7 generally under-predicts RES, hence the MAPE of $\hat{\boldsymbol{w}}^{\diamond}$ is smaller than that of $\hat{\boldsymbol{w}}$ in the cases of scarce RES.
+Table~\ref{tab05} indicates that tailored predictions have worse MAE and RMSE.
+This is because the tailors evaluate the prediction quality via the actual operating cost $c^{\text{act}}$ instead of traditional accuracy metrics.
+Moreover, it is interesting to observe that $\hat{\boldsymbol{w}}^{\diamond}$ outperforms $\hat{\boldsymbol{w}}$ in MAPE.
+This is because $\hat{\boldsymbol{w}}^{\diamond}$ generally under-predicts RES, hence the MAPE of $\hat{\boldsymbol{w}}^{\diamond}$ is smaller than that of $\hat{\boldsymbol{w}}$ in the cases of scarce RES.
 However, these cases have a limited impact on both MAE and RMSE, because they are relatively insensitive to small values.
-Accordingly, Table~\ref{tab06} implies a fact---judging prediction quality with a single statistical metric could be one-sided, as each metric owns a specific property.
-To this end, this paper suggests evaluating the prediction quality with the ultimate operation goal.
+To this end, Table~\ref{tab05} implies a fact\textemdash assessing prediction quality with a single accuracy metric may be myopic as each metric owns a specific property. \textit{To this end, this paper suggests evaluating the prediction quality with the ultimate operation goal.}

-In summary, by effectively leveraging the bilevel MIP structure to learn the UC-ED optimization information, C-PO tailors raw ($\hat{\boldsymbol{w}}, \hat{\boldsymbol{r}}$) to cost-oriented ($\hat{\boldsymbol{w}}^{\diamond}, \hat{\boldsymbol{r}}^{\diamond}$) for improving operation economics.
-Even though the tailored predictions are slightly worse in certain statistical metrics, they enable the system to operate more economically.
-As a result, C-PO significantly outperforms O-PO in terms of operation cost.
-Nevertheless, the reduction in prediction accuracy, as shown in Table~\ref{tab06}, shall not be considered a compromise, because the ultimate goal of the prediction is to improve the optimization performance instead of simply improving the prediction accuracy.
-Moreover, the presented C-PO framework is built on top of the system operators' accuracy-oriented predictors and thus is compatible with their current practice.
+In summary, by leveraging the bi-level MIP structure to learn the UC-RD operation information, the RES-and-reserve tailor can customize raw $\{\hat{\boldsymbol{w}}, \hat{\boldsymbol{r}}\}$ to cost-oriented $\{\hat{\boldsymbol{w}}^{\diamond}, \hat{\boldsymbol{r}}^{\diamond}\}$ for improving UC economics.
+Although the tailored predictions are slightly worse in certain accuracy metrics, they enable a more economic operation for systems.
+Thus, by assessing the prediction performance via the UC economics, it is direct to conclude that tailored $\{\hat{\boldsymbol{w}}^{\diamond}, \hat{\boldsymbol{r}}^{\diamond}\}$ significantly outperforms raw $\{\hat{\boldsymbol{w}}, \hat{\boldsymbol{r}}\}$.
+The reduction in prediction accuracy, as listed in Table~\ref{tab05}, shall not be considered a compromise, because the ultimate goal of the prediction is to improve the optimization performance instead of simply improving the prediction accuracy.
+More importantly, the tailors are deployed as add-ons to the operators' accuracy-oriented predictors and thus are compatible with their current practice.